wald-tq/ui-router.github.io/_tutorial_ng1/helloworld.md

 </body>
 ```

-Finally, add a style tag and the `.active` class to style the active link as red+bold.
+Finally, add the style tag and the `.active` class to style the active link as red and *bold*.

 ```html
 <head>